-The guided tour takes about 2 to 3 hours to visit the most important temples and palaces.
-You will have free time to explore the area or take optional hikes to Huayna Picchu Mountain or Machu Picchu Mountain (Different from Machu Picchu citadel, and these tickets have to be arranged in advance for 75 USD each).
-After finishing with the city, you will be instructed on how to go back by bus down to Aguas Calientes, have lunch (not included), and take the panoramic trains back to Ollantaytambo and a van back to Cusco.
-TreXperience will transfer you back to your hotel around 7.30 pm.
+The guided tour takes about 2 to 3 hours to visit the most important areas, such as temples and palaces; if you have pre-booked tickets, you can also take the optional hikes to Huayna Picchu Mountain or Machu Picchu Mountain (different from Machu Picchu Citadel, USD 75 each) and get spectacular views from the summits.
+After the tour, you will be instructed on how to go back by bus down to Aguas Calientes, have lunch (not included), and take the panoramic trains back to Ollantaytambo and Cusco.
+TreXperience will drop you at your hotel around 7:30 p.m.

 - Meals: Breakfast

 - Difficulty: Easy

 During the Short Inca Trail 2 days with camping to Machu Picchu, you are responsible for carrying a small backpack with you; you must bring a comfortable daypack to put all the necessary equipment for the day.

 We will provide you with a duffle bag where you can put up to 5 kg (11 lb) of your stuff, and this bag goes directly to the campsite.